adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 20.Move-ItemExtension-RecursivePath
 - Recursively move files of a given extension from subdirectories to a target root directory.

-#### 21.ExportAll-ADObjects
+#### 21.ADObjects-ExportAll
-- Export all Active Directory objects in csv format (computers, groups and users).
+- Get all objects from all available Active Directory domains and export them in a CSV format (computers, groups and users).